Pennsylvania Railroad class D14

 They were originally designated class P in the PRR's pre-1895 classification scheme.
 Twenty-two locomotives were built at the PRR's Altoona Works (now owned by Norfolk Southern); six in 1893 with 78 in driving wheels, and sixteen in 1894 with 80 in drivers, classified D14a.

 Later, all sixteen class D14a were rebuilt to class D14b with 68 in drivers for secondary service after they were replaced in top-flight express service, while three of the six class D14 were similarly rebuilt to class D14c.

-Preservation
+Withdrawal

-None of the D14’s survived to preservation All were scrapped from 1905-1955 with none preserved.
+All were withdrawn and scrapped between 1905 and 1955.